 Flavor Ideas for Grilled Green Beans

-Green beans are sweet, crunchy, and a blank canvas for all kind of spices and herbs.
+Green beans are sweet, crunchy, and a blank canvas for all kinds of spices and herbs.
 They are delicious with something simple like salt and pepper or you can spice things up with one of these ideas:

 - Parmesan, Garlic, and Lemon: Add some freshly minced garlic or garlic powder to your green beans before cooking.
 Then top with fresh parmesan cheese and fresh lemon juice right when they come off the grill.